Carlos-n21/UK-Quiz/README.md

 ## Testing
 Validation of HTML/CSS, Lighthouse Audits, Bugs

 #### HTML Validation
+- Used [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) to test the HTML on all webpages and updated as needed.

 #### CSS Validation
+- Used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) to test CSS style and no errors found.

 #### Lighthouse Audit

 ### Bugs yet to be Fixed
+-

 [Back to top](#top)